Wind Turbine Technician Training at a Glance

 - Wind Turbine Operations, Climb & Rescue / GWO - BST

-Students in this program are taught the skills they need to feel confident working in entry-level positions.
-Most of our grads start out prepared to work as entry-level technicians or in other entry-level roles.
-As with any industry, over time, they may be able to advance in their career with experience and hard work.
-Here are some examples of entry-level and advanced roles:
+Students in wind turbine technician training are taught the skills they need to feel confident working in entry-level positions.
+Our grads start out prepared to work as entry-level technicians or in other entry-level roles.
+As with any industry, over time, they may be able to advance in their career with experience and hard work.77 Here are some examples of entry-level and advanced wind turbine technician careers:

 Entry-level